By Prof. Wanakayi K. Omoka and Rev. Dr. Patrick Devine

 The core principles of human rights, according to Dorfman (2010) “hold up the vision of a free, just, and peaceful world and set minimum standards for how individuals and institutions everywhere should treat people”.
 Human rights, because they are not legal instruments but guidelines of just human behavior, are addressed in a wide range of different ways.
 In some situations, they are addressed proficiently while in other places their realization falls disappointedly short.
 Shalom-SCCRR’s programs of intervention maximize addressing human rights.

-Discourses of human rights are perennial or sustained, principally, on two grounds.
-The first is monitoring the degree to which they are practiced in different countries or places by criterion of the difference between the ideals prescribed by the United Nations-UDHR and the reality practiced on the ground.
+Discourses of human rights are perennial and sustained, principally, on two grounds.
+The first is monitoring the degree to which they are practiced in different countries or places by criterion of the difference between the ideals prescribed by the United Nations-UDHR and the reality practiced on the ground – small difference implying effective practice, as the case may be.
 Of course it is a utopian possibility to match what is ideal with what actually happens on the ground.
 Nevertheless, the differences between the ideal and the actual vary considerably across countries, or places, throughout the world or as the case may be.
 The second is the tendency, in time, to extend the meaning of the term human rights to encompass behavioral phenomena that are either new or hitherto excluded from what the term designates.

 Shalom-SCCRR operates predominantly in the countries of the Intergovernmental Authority on Development (IGAD).
 The countries – eight of them – constitute a vast region of eastern Africa with a total population of about 300 million.
-The region is prone to intra-state conflict.
+The region is prone to manifest violent intra-state conflict, and religious ideological extremism operationalized in radicalization and terrorism.
 The vision of SHALOM-SCCRR is: ‘A society where peace, social justice

-The consequences of these conflicts, operationalized as localized intercommunal/ethnic violence and marginalization, constitute the object of Shalom-SCCRR’s interventions – conflict transformation, peacebuilding and integral human development in the form of initiatives, activities
+The consequences of these conflicts, operationalized as localized intercommunal/ethnic violence and marginalization, constitute the object of Shalom-SCCRR’s interventions – conflict transformation, peacebuilding and integral human development in the form of initiatives, programs

 Where justice obtains human rights are by and large not violated.
 They are adhered to or enforced or part of the order of things.
 Shalom-SCCRR’S interventions are underpinned by